 Gluten allergy, gluten intolerance, gluten sensitivity and wheat sensitivity are terms that are thrown around a lot by the media and people searching for answers to mysterious health symptoms.
 (For more information on celiac disease, go here.)

 You may have heard it called non-celiac gluten sensitivity, gluten intolerance, gluten allergy, wheat allergy, or a host of other combinations.
 Bottom line: they all mean the same thing.
-Gluten sensitivity is a real medical condition that affects between 10-16% of the population to some degree.
+Gluten sensitivity is a real medical condition that affects between 10-16% of the population to some degree; a recent study suggests the numbers are similar to those with celiac disease — approximately 3 million in the United States, alone.
 It is not an allergy; it is not an autoimmune disease (celiac disease), but it can cause severe, uncomfortable and even debilitating symptoms, including any of the following:

 If you have been tested for celiac disease and also for wheat allergy and your test results are normal but you still have unexplained symptoms like those listed below, you may have Non-Celiac Gluten Sensitivity (NCGS) or your symptoms may moderate on a gluten free diet for other reasons.
 Researchers have determined that symptomatic patients with negative celiac serologies (bloodtests: IgA tTG or IgA/IgG DGP) while on a regular diet, and who show no evidence of malabsorption are unlikely to have celiac disease but are highly likely to have NCGS.
 Those with equivocal serology should undergo DNA (HLA typing) testing to determine whether there is a need for biopsy.